torchbox/wagtail-wordpress-import/README.md

 This command will output a new xml file with `-reduced` appended to the xml file name and save it in the root `xml` folder.

-- It's default behavior is to remove all comments and comment data.
+- Its default behaviour is to remove all comments and comment data.
 - It will also output some stats to explain the difference in lines in the xml file.